ultimate271/notes/martin/storm01Prologue01.md

 bleak mountaintop with a wildling spear up his bastard’s arse.
 The thought made him smile.
 I hope they killed his bloody wolf as well.

+## We walk through Chett's thoughts as they walk, as he thinks through his plan and the reason he was put here

+### Chett turns around, and thinks through his plan again
 "There’s no bear here," he decided abruptly.
 "Just an old print, that’s all.
 Back to the Fist."
 The dogs almost yanked him off his feet, as eager to get back as he was.
 Maybe they thought they were going to get fed.
 Chett had to